Miss America 2020: Organization of competition

 The preliminary competition consisted of private interviews with judges (20% of preliminary score), on-stage interview (15%), talent competition (50%), and "social impact pitch" (15%).
-Candidates will not be judged in an evening gown or swimsuit competition.
+Candidates were not judged in an evening gown or swimsuit competition.

 The fifteen candidates from the preliminary competition with the highest overall scores were announced during the televised event.
 For the top 15 finalists, their preliminary scores contributed to 25% of their final night score.
 The top 15 was then immediately whittled down to the top 7 candidates (without any phase of competition being completed or televised).
 Then the top 7 competed in on-stage "job interview"; the top 5 performed their respective talents; and the top 3 candidates presented their "social impact pitch" to the panel of judges.
 These phases of competition contributed to 25%, 30%, and 20% of their final night score respectively.
 The final two candidates then were asked the same question (alternating answering first) and given the chance to agree or give rebuttal to the other candidate's answer.
 From this, the judges then determined the placements of the finalists.